alanfran/win-toastd/readme.md

 ##Parameters:
   * AppID:       The name of the application.
 Toasts are grouped by app in the notification center.
   * Title:       The title of the toast.
-  * Message      The message body.
+  * Message:     The message body.
   * Icon:        Path to an icon on your Windows system.

 ###GET Query